Aizistral-Studios/ForgeWorkspaceSetup/README.md

 - **MixinGradle** plugin is added to buildscript.
 Mostly just takes care of handling refmap generation and embedding.
 Check out [its repository](https://github.com/SpongePowered/MixinGradle) to know more;
 - **Grimoire Shenanigans** plugin is added to buildscript.
 Does some amount of heavy lifting for ya, like specifying proper compile-time and runtime dependencies.
 For more details - [pay that plugin's reporitory a personal visit](https://github.com/CrucibleMC/Grimoire-Shenanigans#readme);
-- Custom refmap name and Grimoire version range specified in `gradle.properties`.
+- Custom refmap name specified in `gradle.properties`.

 ## Extended Example Mod: